- When adding a slave to the master, we get following license warning message:

 "You have configured 1 executors (of which 0 are currently in use), above your licensed limit of 0.
 Please contact CloudBees Sales for a quote on additional executors."

-If we check the licenses on the oc and master we see:
+If we check the licenses on the OC and CM we see:

-On master: Operations Center managed CloudBees Jenkins Enterprise license with 0 dedicated executors
+- On CM: Operations Center managed CloudBees Jenkins Enterprise license with 0 dedicated executors

 If you would like to have dedicated executors then you need to change your license strategy.
 You can find all types in the link below: